weddins/FinalProjectSlideDeck/PresFinal.md

 ![alt text](saveSubsetTiming.png)

-There are two functions named `saveSubset` and `saveSubsetRODBC` which were profilled using `microbenchmark`.  `saveSubset` is written in base R. It took on aveage 45.2 microseconds to execute. `saveSubsetRODBC` uses the RDOBC package and MS SQL Server.
+Two functions named `saveSubset` and `saveSubsetRODBC` were profilled using `microbenchmark`.  `saveSubset` is written in base R. It took on aveage 45.2 microseconds to execute. `saveSubsetRODBC` uses the RDOBC package and MS SQL Server.
 It took on average 15.4 micoseconds to execute.
 Almost 3 times faster!

 In Summary
 ========================================================
 R code segments were written to create and analyze internet text.
 If SwiftKey is interested, an R package can be made to analyze internet text and to optimize operations.
+Following are R code units.

 - CreateTrigrams.R created a list of trigrams
 - The Shiny app is composed of the following